qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/analysis.rst

 Processing Workflow Page: Commands
 ===================================
 * **Commands for Deblurred or Closed-Reference Data**:
- * **Rarefy features**: Subsample frequencies from all samples without replacement so that the sum of frequencies in each sample is equal to the sampling-depth
+ * **Rarefy features** [35](../references.rst): Subsample frequencies from all samples without replacement so that the sum of frequencies in each sample is equal to the sampling-depth
   *  **BIOM table** (required): Feature table containing the samples for which features should be rarefied
   *  **Parameter set**: Parameters at which the rarefication is run
   *  **Sampling depth** (required): Total frequency that each sample should be rarefied to, samples where sum of frequencies is less than sampling depth will not be included in resulting table
-  *  **Citation**: *Heck, K.L., Van Belle, G., Simberloff, D. (1975).
-“Explicit Calculation of the Rarefaction Diversity Measurement and the Determination of Sufficient Sample Size”.
-Ecology.
-56(6): 1459-1461*
 * **Commands from Rarefied Data**:
  * **Filter samples by metadata**: Filters samples from an OTU table on the basis of the number of observations in that sample, or on the basis of sample metadata
   * **BIOM table** (required): Feature table containing the samples for which features should be filtered